mgrman/BlazorWith3d/README.md

 ### Prio 0

+- fix Unity Simulator using new I3DAppObjectApi interface

 - Add BabylonJS/ThreeJS version of 3d renderer
     - One version using Blazor interop https://github.com/HomagGroup/Blazor3D-Core
     - One version using own JS with direct interop